scenario-labs/model-police/README.md

 checkpoint dump model_bqx1GeNju51BZVJfxJ4Wm59b.safetensors flux kohya
 ```

 For a dump from a diffusers pipeline, you can use the script `dump_from_diffusers` which takes as argument the repo_id, as well as full model name and framework name.
 It will create multiple model dictionaries and dump them in the `model_dictionaries` folder.
 Type will be automatically added to model dictionary names.
+If model and framework not given, it will dump the keys to the standard output.

 ```bash
 pip install -r requirements-diffusers.txt